 UOSH WITNESS STATEMENT

-Event Date: Event Time: Statement Recorded Yes No
+Event Date: Event Time: S Statement Recorded Yes No

 Event Location:

-Employer: Employer Phone:
+Employer: Employer Ph one:

 Name of Witness:

 Home Address:

-City: State: Zip:
+City: State: Z ip:

-Day Time Phone: ing Phone:
+Day Time Phone: Evening Phone:

-Is this statement in the handwriting of the Witness?
-Yes No , If No , Who?
+Is this statement in the ha Who? indwriting of the Witness? ∐Yes ∐No , If No , ,

--Statement may be continued on back of page, Please initial last line of statement-
+-Statement m nay be continued on back of page, Please initial last line of statement-

+ge and recollection, the above an opportunity to correct a and factual.
+If not written by

+•

+Signature of Witness D ate